The Vatican's Right Hand Man

 In nearly every country that he and his team

-have preached in, the host government has provided anything from hotel accommodation
+preached in, the host government provided anything from hotel accommodation to aircrafts,

-to aircrafts, all at the cost of the nations taxpayers.
-Even the Red Army helped wire
+and all at the cost of their nations taxpayers.
+Even the Red Army helped wire up a

-up a generator for a Church in Russia, something previously unimaginable (p.
-549.)
+generator for a Church in Russia, something previously unimaginable (p.
+549).

-and other apostate church members to leave their churches.
-And only recently
+and other apostate church members to leave such churches.
+And only recently (Nov.

-(Nov.
-04) Cardinal Mahoney, released a statement notifying Catholic churches in the
+2004) Cardinal Mahoney, released a statement notifying Catholic churches in the Los

-Los Angeles diocese, ahead of Graham's Nov.
-21-22 weekend crusade, that Dr. Graham
+Angeles diocese, ahead of Graham's Nov.
+21-22 weekend crusade, that Dr. Graham would

-would not be proselytising Catholics.
-If any Catholics 'made decisions for Christ,'
+not be proselytising Catholics.
+If any Catholics 'made decisions for Christ,' they

-they were to be quickly pointed towards a Catholic steward, to be reintegrated 'back
+were to be quickly pointed towards a Catholic steward, to be reintegrated 'back into

 Lord Hugh Fraser [House of Fraser departmental